thekalinga/books-raw/repo/introduction-to-international-law/05-the-material-sources-of-international-law.md

 death-knell" of positivism, inasmuch as it explicitly rejects the broad positivist view that custom and treaties are to be considered the exclusive sources of international law.
-It has also been said to resolve the problem of non liquet, i.e., the powerlessness of an international court to decide a case legally because of inability to find any rules of law that are applicable.[^37/4] Finally, the provision may fairly be considered as not laying
+It has also been said to resolve the problem of _non liquet_, i.e., the powerlessness of an international court to decide a case legally because of inability to find any rules of law that are applicable.[^37/4] Finally, the provision may fairly be considered as not laying